Resolved molecular gas and star-formation in massive unquenched spirals : I. UGC 8179: Results

-We combine the spatially resolved estimates of $\SFR100$ and \M* with the molecular gas mass measurements to study the relationships between the star formation, molecular gas mass, and stellar mass on kpc scales.
+We combined the spatially resolved estimates of $\SFR100$ and \M* with the molecular gas mass measurements to study the relationships between the SF, molecular gas mass, and stellar mass on kiloparsec scales.
 In Figure \ref{fig:rSFMS_rKS_rMGMS}, we compile the three resolved relations for UGC~8179: the resolved SFMS (rSFMS, i.e., $\Sigma_\t{SFR}$ -- $\Sigma_\star$, left panel), the resolved molecular Kennicutt-Schmidt (rKS, i.e., $\Sigma_\t{SFR}$ -- $\Sigma_\t{mol}$, middle panel) and the resolved Molecular Gas Main Sequence (rMGMS, i.e; $\Sigma_\t{mol}$ -- $\Sigma_\star$, right panel).

-Studying these relations in a resolved manner, namely at the scales where SF happens, gives enlightening insight into the local physical processes that drive and regulate star formation.
+Studying these relations in a resolved manner, namely at the scales where SF happens, gives enlightening insight into the local physical processes that drive and regulate SF.
 The colored circles and black squares have the same legend as in Fig.~\ref{fig:radial_profiles_sSFR_fmol_tdep}.

-We fit our data using the orthogonal distance regression (ODR) fitting method to take into account data uncertainties on both axes, with the following power laws :
+We fit our data using the orthogonal distance regression (ODR) fitting method to take into account data uncertainties on both axes, with the following power laws: